Mistobaan/pdb-clone/README.rst

 **Features**

   * Improve significantly pdb performance.
-With breakpoints, pdb-clone runs just above the speed of the interpreter while pdb runs at 10 to 100 times the speed of the interpreter, see `Performances <http://code.google.com/p/pdb-clone/wiki/Performances>`_.
+With breakpoints, pdb-clone runs just below the speed of the interpreter while pdb runs 10 to 100 times slower than the interpreter, see `Performances <http://code.google.com/p/pdb-clone/wiki/Performances>`_.

   * Extend pdb with remote debugging.
 A remote debugging session may be started when the program stops at a ``pdb.set_trace_remote()`` hard-coded breakpoint, or at any time and multiple times by attaching to the process main thread.
 This feature is implemented in the py3 and py2.7 versions of pdb-clone, see `RemoteDebugging <http://code.google.com/p/pdb-clone/wiki/RemoteDebugging>`_